Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Untrusted-device Quantum Key Distribution

-We now arrive at the problem of resolving differences between Alice and Bob's keys under the promise that the differences (referred to as errors) are strictly less than $1/2$-fraction.
-We hope that the solution is efficient, not just in term of local computational complexity, but also, most critically, the bits communicated, as well as the number of shared random bits used.
+We summarize our goals for IR.
+First, we would like to succeed {\em whenever} the differences (referred to as errors) are bounded away from the above by $1/2$-fraction.
+We hope that the solution is efficient, not just in term of computational complexity, but also, most critically, the bits communicated, as well as the number of shared random bits used.
 This is because any bit communicated in this stage will be subtracted from the min-entropy guarantee, and that our goal is to achieve secure quantum key distribution with a short seed.
-To that end, we define a quantity to describe the limit of surviving fraction of min-entropy.
-We will relate our task to the previous works after the definition, but we stress that the solution presented here uses standard methods and can be seen as an adaptation of Guruswami's protocol~\cite{Guruswami:side} for a closely related problem.
+We note that in the literature, the issue of computational efficiency and the amount of share randomness were often not considered, or were considered under a different set of assumptions (e.g., \cite{R05,TomamichelL}).